 The laptop is easily accessible while the additional pockets provide a place for an iPad, folder, or notebook.
 The main compartment is large and quite versatile with the ability to fit a couple of textbooks or a set of gym clothes.
 It earns an average score in this metric because of its basic design that is easy to use.

-While Booq claims this pack to be waterproof, it's water-resistant at best.
+While Booq claims this pack to be waterproof, which is far from try.
+The fabric is absorbant and through the zippers, it leaks.
+It is water-resistant at best.
 When placing it underwater or in a heavy downpour, it will eventually seep through the exterior fabric.
 Overall, it earns a middle-of-the-road mark for its permeability to water and lack of water resistance.
 If you see a backpack that offers the best water resistance out there, check out the Patagonia Black Hole 25L.

-This backpack earns a notable mention for its smaller design best fit for those seeking a compact and functional laptop backpack.
+This backpack earns a Top Pick for its smaller design.
+It's best for those seeking a compact and functional laptop backpack with loads that aren't too heavy.
 It fits laptops up to 15-inches in size and is best for going to the office and back in style.
+While it can stand up to a small shower or storm, it's not designed for heavy precipitation.

 The price is high at $195.
-While this notable mention offers functionality not found in another pack, it doesn't have the best value given its overall score.
+While this top pick offers functionality not found in another pack, it doesn't have the best value given its overall score.
 If you are willing to shell out the extra cash for its minimalist style, then this may be worth the money to you, but there are better backpacks for less out there.

 — Amber King